How Birth Order Impacts Your Personality

 Have you ever heard the opinion that older children are “more mature” than their siblings?
 Or maybe you’ve heard that middle children are more “neutral” and laid back.
 Believe it or not, your birth order may influence your personality and can be tied back to some of your character traits.
 It may even impact how you handle social situations — as an introvert or an extrovert.
 How is this possible?
 Many psychologists believe that depending on where you fall in the family structure, you may have to develop different strategies or tactics to gain your parents’ attention or favor.
-Additionally, parents are different with each child.
+Additionally, parenting techniques may differ with each child.
 For example, new parents are often much more cautious than seasoned ones with multiple children.

 Oldest Child - “The Achiever”